Laguna Coast Wilderness Park: South Coast Wilderness

 Laguna Coast Wilderness Park is part of the contiguous approximately 20,000 acre South Coast Wilderness area in southern Orange County, California.
 It stretches from Newport Beach to Laguna Niguel, and from Irvine to the Pacific Ocean.

 The genesis of this designated wilderness area occurred in 1960 when bookstore owner James Dilley began advocating for a Laguna Beach greenbelt.
 Dilley's dream ultimately required the commitment of thousands of people, more than $65 million and decades to complete.

 In 1990, inspired by a quartet of Laguna-based non-profits and by Laguna Beach, Irvine and Laguna Woods, the County of Orange, the State of California and the Irvine Company, voters approved a $20 million bond to purchase Laguna Canyon, to prevent development there and to keep it as an open space green belt forever.

-Today, the South Coast Wilderness area offers visitors access to Orange County’s only natural lakes, a thriving wildlife community, nature centers, interpretive programs, and recreational activities, from hiking and birding to mountain biking.
+The South Coast Wilderness area offers visitors access to Orange County’s only natural lakes, a wildlife community, nature centers, interpretive programs, and recreational activities, from hiking and birding to mountain biking.

 The South Coast Wilderness open space includes: